 “Leadership and learning are indispensable to each other.”

 Leadership and learning are intertwined and understanding that link is essential for growth of any kind.
-I’m glad to be part of an organization that not only understands that but also actively promotes learning opportunities as a gateway to bettering leadership skills.
+I’m glad to be part of an organisation that not only understands that but also actively promotes learning opportunities as a gateway to bettering leadership skills.
 Earlier this year, all the department heads at Translate By Humans attended a conference or event of their choice as a part of the company’s professional development program.
 Each person’s journey was a unique, amalgamation of challenges, victories, learning, networking and of course, a lot of fun!
 Here’s a sneak peek into my experience attending an advertising technology and digital marketing conference held in New Delhi, India – ad:tech 2019!

 Fast forward to the day before I left for the conference, and I had a bit of a situation.
 Between mid-week work emails and packing, my cats decided to add their bit to the everyday drama of life…